 |

 Bipolar disorder is a lifelong mental health condition that’s characterized by extreme mood swings.
 These mood swings include periods of deep depression and manic, high-energy periods.
 People with this condition also experience periods between these two extremes when they feel quite “normal,” but various factors can trigger bipolar episodes to occur.
-While episodes can seemingly occur of their own accord as part of the nature of this disorder, they can also be triggered by external factors like drinking or drug abuse, relationship problems, a job loss, or other stressful events.
+While episodes can seemingly occur of their own accord as part of the nature of this disorder, they can also be triggered by external factors like drinking or drug abuse, relationship problems, job loss, or other stressful events.

 It’s not uncommon for people with bipolar to experience relationship difficulties or financial problems, which can profoundly impact their lives.
 The extreme mood swing shifts, the behaviors they lead to, and the emotional upheaval can lead to a chaotic home life that loved ones may also find difficult.
 Once someone realizes that what they’re experiencing is, in fact, a mental health disorder, they can seek help.
 Fortunately, bipolar disorder can be treated and managed effectively.